havrylenkok/atm_machines/README.md

 # Cut corners

 - error formatting (400, 500)
+- error reporting via Sentry (var in settings is present)
 - json formatting of logs
 - Postgis indexes for geographies
-- better pydantic schemas for create response
-  - store lat/long separately from geography
+- store lat/long separately from geography?
 - automatic application of migrations
 - model factories for tests
 - more detailed unit tests